How do I find more information about what Orientation Leaders do?

 Do Orientation Leaders help during Dawg Daze?
 Yes.
 Work hours may vary during Dawg Daze events, and may extend beyond the normal window of 7 a.m. to 9 p.m.

 Can I take summer classes and be an Orientation Leader?
 Due to the time commitment involved with being an Orientation Leaders, we ask all summer staff to refrain from enrolling in classes or committing to other jobs outside of our office.
 The amount of time and energy required running a successful advising and orientation program during the summer does not allow for any other sizable commitments.

 Can I be a Resident Adviser and an Orientation Leader at the same time?
 We are happy to work with first-time or returning RA's to accommodate employment in our office and the housing office.

 How are Orientation Leaders trained?
-Orientation Leaders register for a 3-credit General Studies course in Spring Quarter that meets on Tuesday and Thursday afternoons.
-The course will be credit/no credit and will cover all of the material that Orientation Leaders will need to know to facilitate a successful Advising and Orientation program.
-Orientation Leaders will also be required to attend a retreat where they will continue planning for the Advising and Orientation program, and develop the team that will carry them through the summer.
-Training and program preparation concludes the week before programs start when Orientation Leaders will take part in an intensive one week training program so that they can "fine tune" all of the skills and information they need during the Advising and Orientation programs.
+Orientation Leaders register for a 3-credit General Studies course in Spring Quarter that meets on Tuesday and Thursday.
+The course will be credit/no credit and will prepare Orientation Leaders to successfully facilitate an Advising and Orientation program.
+Orientation Leaders will also be required to attend a 2-day overnight student leadership summit where they will continue planning for the Advising and Orientation program, and develop the team that will carry them through the summer.
+Training and program preparation concludes the week before A&O sessions begin when Orientation Leaders will take part in an intensive multiple week training days so that they can "fine tune" all of the skills and information they need to be successful.